rollyourown-xyz/ryo-website-content/content/rollyourown/project_modules/ryo-mariadb/index.md

 ### General deployment configuration

-Configuration of mariadb databases and database users is done during the project development step.
+Configuration of mariadb databases and database users is done during the project deployment step.

 #### Terraform configuration for provisioning MariaDB